Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Dynamical quantum phase transitions in DATXY model

-which matches with the known results of \cite{heyl_prl} for the TFI model.
-Note that the equation corresponding to $\omega^2_p$ does not give any critical point.
-In case of $\lambda_1 = d = 0$, i.e., for quenching along the $\lambda_1=0$ line in Fig. \ref{fig:phase}(a), we get similar expressions for $t^*$.
+The solutions of $|G_p(t)| = 0$, lead to critical times, $t^* = \frac{\hbar\pi}{J\omega^1_{p^*}}(n+\frac{1}{2}),$ $n = 1, 2, 3...$ \cite{ASD2005}, which matches with the known results of for the TFI model \cite{heyl_prl}.
+The equation for $\omega_p^2$ does not give any critical point.
+In case of $\lambda_2 \neq 0$, such simplification does not happen, and therefore, for quenching onto any phases of the ATXY model (i.e., for $d$ $(t>0) = 0$), the solutions of $|G_p(t)| = 0$ are obtained numerically by a standard root-finding algorithm, which is naturally the case for the DATXY model.
+For details of the calculation of rate function, see Appendix \ref{ap:nonana-ratefn}.

+Note that the above treatment has to be generalized if the initial Hamiltonian, $\hat{H}^{(0)}$, has degenerate ground states (see Refs. \cite{heyl_prl, heyl_review, heyl_prl_2, heyl_prl_3, heyl_cont_sym_break}).
+To keep things simple, we will work with the fermionic version of the model, which is free from degeneracy in the AFM phase, and will not consider CH phase as the initial one since, the above analysis has to be modified in that situation.
+However, the final parameters of the quench in the $(\lambda_1, \lambda_2, d)$ space, can belong to any phase.